The standard 52-card pack is used.

 Score points by laying down and laying off cards as in regular Rummy, in matched number sets of 3 or 4, and in sequences of 3 or more cards of the same suit.
 For example, three or four 7s can be laid or a sequence of 3, 4, 5 of diamonds can be laid.

-When any player gets rid of all his cards, the play immediately ends.
+When any player gets rid of all of their cards, the play immediately ends.
 Each player’s score is then figured as follows: The player is credited with the point value of all cards that the player has showing on the table.
-From this figure is subtracted the point value of all cards remaining in his hand.
+From this figure is subtracted the point value of all cards remaining in their hand.
 The difference is added or subtracted from the player’s score.

 For example: If the cards showing for a player total 87 points, and the cards left in the player’s hand total 90 points, 3 points are subtracted from the player’s previous net score.